NumEconCopenhagen/projects-2020-matrixgymnasterne/README.md

 **The Model Project**

-The project goal is to illustrate and optimise The Solow Model with human capital in respect to the savings rate of human capital.
+The project goal is to illustrate and optimise the Solow Model with human capital in respect to the savings rate of human capital.

-Important: To run the project sympy version 1.4 is needed.
+**Important:** To run the project sympy version 1.4 is needed.

 **The Exam Project**